 The design of most chandeliers focus on diffused, non-direct light.

 When it comes to picking out a chandelier, you can never go wrong with something that matches your personal preference and the overall decor of your home.

 There can also be a benefit to picking out a chandelier that is a stark contrast to the surrounding decor.
 For example, you may find that a traditional crystal chandelier works well with a room that contains an abundance of modern design elements.

 Browse an Incredible Selection of Chandeliers at Butler Lighting

 At Butler Lighting, we have a chandelier for every occasion.
 In fact, our inventory is stocked with over 45,000 different types of chandeliers.

 While the sheer amount of lights in our store may seem overwhelming, our lighting experts are standing by to help you navigate the waters and choose the right one for your lighting needs.

 So whether you need a chandelier to hang over your dining room table to give light to your evening meal or a grand showpiece to hang in the entryway, Butler Lighting has you covered

-Stop by one of our lighting showrooms in Greensboro, High Point, or Winston-Salem — or schedule an appointment — to make sure we are readily available for your arrival.
+Stop by one of our lighting showrooms in Greensboro or High Point — or schedule an appointment — to make sure we are readily available for your arrival.